gvwilson/thirdbit/teaching/marketing.md

 <tr><td>our program</td><td><em>key distinguishing feature</em></td></tr>
 </table>

-Using this template for learners produces:
+Continuing with our weekend workshop example, we might use this for potential attendees:

 > For *people re-entering the workforce after taking time out to raise children*
 > who *still have regular childcare responsibilities*,